-Your conversion rate is the percentage of leads that convert to sales; this can be measured at every stage in your sales process.
-So if at stage one in the sales journey you’re converting 60% of leads, but at stage three you’re only converting 15%, you can see that at stage three something’s going wrong.
+Your conversion rate is the percentage of leads that convert to sales, which can be measured at every stage in your sales process.

 Time to productivity

-The more efficiently train reps, the more revenue you make.
-Plus this has the added bonus of improving job satisfaction, reducing employee turnover and getting better performance out of reps.
+The more efficiently you train reps, the more revenue you make.
+Plus, this has the added bonus of improving job satisfaction, reducing employee turnover, and getting better performance out of reps.

-If you train new reps properly and they feel enabled and supported to do their job, they’re more likely to continue working for you.
-This saves you the cost of having to acquire and train new reps every sales cycle.
+If you train new reps properly, and they can feel enabled and supported to do their job, they’re more likely to continue working for you.
+This saves you the cost of acquiring and training new reps every sales cycle.

 Content usage and customization

-If you want your sales strategy to work and make a difference, your sales reps need to use it.
-Your SE team can use this metric to track whether or not a sales strategy is being implemented and make sure you don’t have any missing links that might be letting potential sales slip through their fingers.
+If you want your sales strategy to work and make a difference, your sales reps need to be able to use and understand the content you provide.
+This way, your SE team can track whether or not a sales strategy is being implemented and make sure you don’t have any missing links that might be letting potential sales slip through their fingers.

-There are a lot of metrics that sales enablement teams use, but these three are great examples of how SE can add value to your Go-to-Market strategy.
+Sales enablement teams use many metrics, but these three are great for identifying the value SE adds to your Go-to-Market strategy.
 By actively addressing weak spots in your sales strategy, your sales enablement team can make sure you’re maximizing your selling potential.

 Upskill your sales reps

 Sales enablement’s primary responsibility is upskilling sales reps and making them the best sellers they can be.
-If you want your new product to succeed you need it to sell and sell well, so arming your sales reps the best you can is definitely worth the time and effort.
+If you want your new product to succeed you need it to sell (and well), so arming your sales reps the best you can is definitely worth the time and effort.

-As we mentioned above, properly onboarded reps deliver higher performance.
-A key reason for this is that they’re confident in their knowledge of the products they’re selling.
-This won’t just improve how your rep delivers sales pitches to customers, it’ll also make a far better impression on your prospective customers.
+As we mentioned above, properly onboarded reps can feel confident in the work they do.
+Knowledge of the products they’re selling won’t just improve how your rep delivers sales pitches to customers; it’ll also make a far better impression on your prospective customers.

+The reason?
 Customers are going to be able to tell if your sales rep isn’t 100% sure about a product or how it works.
-You don’t want your reps to give off the impression that they’re unsure or indecisive about a product.
-It won’t inspire confidence in a buyer.
+And remember you always want to inspire confidence and trust in a buyer.

 Your product and marketing teams have done a lot of work building a product to solve customer pain points and effectively position it.
 Those are powerful tools that have got your customer as far as speaking to a sales rep.

 Don’t throw that away at this hurdle.
-Sales enablement can arm your sales reps with this information and enable them to be a strong link in the Go-to-Market chain.
+Sales enablement can arm your sales reps with this information and make them a strong link in the Go-to-Market chain.